 The dentist will first discuss the steps of the treatment process, costs and aftercare.
 Patients are then provided with a local anaesthetic for pain-free root canal treatment after consenting to the procedure.

-During root canal treatment the emergency dentist gently drills a hole through the enamel of the tooth to access the infected dental pulp.
-Using dental instruments the infection is removed from the root canal.
-To ensure that the infection is entirely eliminated more than one dental appointment may be required.
+During the treatment, the dentist gently drills a hole through the enamel of the tooth to access the infected dental pulp.
+Using dental instruments, the infection is removed from the root canal.
+To ensure that the inflammation is eliminated more than one dental appointment may be required.

 If tooth infection severely damages the tooth and root, the tooth may need to be extracted to prevent the spread of infection through the root canals.
 The more the infection worsens the less chance there is of saving the tooth.
 Leaving a severely infected tooth poses risks for further tooth loss and general health problems.